At first - brown - visible on far horizon, a rusty stripe distinct against blue summer sky. This doesn't last long, the wall is heading for us.

 I don’t know what was in my lunch today, but all of a sudden, I found myself in the heads of my dogs who were keeping sacred vigil over my victuals.

 That’s Lola, the brindle one on the left.
 I’ve had her since she was eight weeks old.
-I fell in love with the way she was barking and…Continue
+I fell in love with the way she was barking and trampling on her sleeping siblings in order to get my…Continue

 MALCZW, Freedonia.
 In this land-locked, vowel-starved country, many residents have never even seen a lawyer, much less retained one.
 “It is both a blessing and a curse,” says tribal chieftain Mzrz Glzorp.
 “We do not have to listen to boring dweebzskis in wing tips, on the other hand I don’t understand the warranty on my glzblzxti,” a three-wheeled cart used to haul lumber and produce.

 It's been half a year since I said "hi" to you all.

 Not intentionally ignoring anyone.
 It's just that I finally managed to complete my relocation in March.
 Since then, I spent a couple of months getting re-acquainted with my "home".
 New streets, almost an entire new city built on the south side by the community college, another almost new city in an area that 7 years ago was still empty land.